Agent Verification Endpoint

 In rare cases, you may need to validate access directly, for example at the WAF or CDN level.
 When this is the case, you can let the agent access your server, and call the Fastlane Agent Verification Endpoint to validate access and collect the access fee.

-Every time your content is accessed, you should check the presence of an X-Fastlane-Token
+Every time your content is accessed, you should check the presence of an X-Fastlane-Token header in the request.

 If this header is present, you can call the Agent Verification Endpoint to establish whether the agent has access to your content: